towercomputers/toweros/README.md

 Note: `sshconf.py` uses [https://pypi.org/project/sshconf/](https://pypi.org/project/sshconf/) to manipulate `ssh` config files.

 ### 3.4.
-Provisioner
+Provision

-`provisioner.py` is used by the `tower provision <host>` command to prepare an SD card directly usable by a Rasbperry PI.
+`provision.py` is used by the `tower provision <host>` command to prepare an SD card directly usable by a Rasbperry PI.

 The steps to provision a host are as follows:

 1. generation of a key pair.
 2. generation of the host configuration, with the values provided on the command line, or with those retrieved from the `thinclient`.
-3. copy of the TowerOS PI image on the SD card and launch of the configuration script (see TowerOS PI above for detailed configuration steps).
+3. copy of the TowerOS-ThinClient image on the SD card and launch of the configuration script (see TowerOS-ThinClient above for detailed configuration steps).
 4. waiting for the new host to be detected on the network after the user inserts the sd-card in the RPI and the boot is finished.
 5. updated `ssh`/`tower-tools` configuration file.

 Once a host is provisioned it is therefore directly accessible by ssh with `ssh <host>` or `tower run <host>`.

 ### 3.5.
-NXSSH
+GUI

-NXSSH is a module that allows the use of the NX protocol through an SSH tunnel.
+GUI is a module that allows the use of the NX protocol through an SSH tunnel.
 It allows to execute from the `thinclient` a graphical application installed on one of the hosts with `tower run <host> <application-name>application>`.

 `nxagent` must be installed in the host and `nxproxy` in the `thinclient`.
-Of course both are pre-installed in TowerOS and TowerOS PI.
+Of course both are pre-installed in TowerOS and TowerOS-ThinClient.

-Here are the steps taken by `nxssh.py` to run an application on one of the hosts:
+Here are the steps taken by `gui.py` to run an application on one of the hosts:

 1. Generation of a unique cookie which is added in the host with `xauth add`.